Bull Terrier dog breed profile

 What do Bull Terriers look like?

 Bull Terriers come in many colors, including black, white, brindle, red, fawn or even tri-colored.
 Whatever their color, these pups have a powerful stance and unique face structure that makes them stand apart from other dogs.

-“There’s no other dog with the distinctive egg-shaped head, triangular eyes and muscular body,” Dr. Elizabeth Devitt, DVM, general practice veterinarian and veterinary consultant for Fetch by The Dodo, says.
+“There’s no other dog with the distinctive egg-shaped head, triangular eyes and muscular body,” Dr. Elizabeth Devitt, DVM, general practice veterinarian and veterinary consultant for Fetch, says.
 “They may stand less than 2-feet high at the shoulders, but their muscular build and zest for life make them seem much bigger.”

 Bull Terriers’ temperament

 If you’re willing to invest time, energy and patience into raising a Bull Terrier, their strong and intelligent nature might make them the perfect pet for you.

 Because of their brains and brawn, Bull Terriers require daily physical and mental exercise to keep them healthy and happy.

 “These dogs can be found in all kinds of dog sports or trained for anything from service dogs to search and rescue,” Dr. Devitt says.
 “Positive reinforcement and keeping it fun are the keys to working with Bull Terriers.”